-When your cornea is damaged due to injury or disease, a corneal transplant may be able to restore or dramatically improve your vision.
-Performed as an outpatient procedure, most corneal transplants have a favorable outcome, and success rates are rising as techniques improve.
+When an injury or disease damages your cornea, a corneal transplant may be able to restore or dramatically improve your vision.
+A corneal transplant is an outpatient procedure.
+Most corneal transplants have a favorable outcome, and success rates are rising as techniques and training methods improve.

-Your corneas can quickly heal minor injuries and scratches before you experience infection or visual disturbances.
+Your corneal tissue can quickly heal minor injuries and scratches before you experience infection or visual disturbances.
 However, deep injuries can permanently damage your vision.
-A corneal transplant (keratoplasty) is a surgical procedure that replaces a damaged or diseased cornea with healthy tissue from a donor.
+A corneal transplant, or keratoplasty, is a surgical procedure that replaces a damaged or diseased cornea with healthy tissue from a donor.

-About 40,000 corneal transplants are performed each year in the United States, according to the National Eye Institute (NEI).
+Doctors perform about 40,000 corneal transplants per year in the United States, according to the National Eye Institute (NEI).

-The corneal tissue comes from a registered tissue donor who has recently died.
-Because almost everyone can donate their corneas after they die, the waiting list is usually not as long as for organ transplants.
-The tissue generally comes from an eye bank and will be tested prior to transplantation to make sure it is safe for you.
+The corneal tissue comes from a recently deceased, registered tissue donor.
+Because almost everyone can donate their corneas after they die, the waiting list is usually not as long as for other major organ transplants.
+The tissue generally comes from an eye bank and will undergo testing before transplantation to make sure it’s safe for you.

-Patients who are not good candidates for transplantation with donor tissue may be candidates for an artificial cornea transplant.
-Although donor tissue tends to bring about the best results for the majority of patients, people who have either severe ocular surface disease or have had more than one failed graft in the past may be better suited to an artificial transplant.
+If you aren’t a good candidate for transplantation with donor tissue, you may be a candidate for an artificial cornea transplant.
+Donor tissue tends to bring about the best results for the majority of people.
+However, an artificial transplant may be more successful for people who either have severe ocular surface disease or have had more than one failed graft in the past.

-A corneal transplant can restore or dramatically improve vision in someone who had a damaged or diseased cornea.
-It may be performed to treat:
+A corneal transplant can restore or dramatically improve vision if you have a damaged or diseased cornea.
+It may treat: